prashanti-ps/Big_Data_Stock_Analysis_With_Cloud/README.md

 ## Process
 The data pipeline includes the following steps:

-Data collection using Spark on Dataproc from the Polygon.io API.
+- Data collection using Spark on Dataproc from the Polygon.io API.
-Data optimization using Spark and partitioning it by year, month, and day.
+- Data optimization using Spark and partitioning it by year, month, and day.
-Storing the optimized data in GCS.
+- Storing the optimized data in GCS.
-Loading the optimized data from GCS to the data warehouse using Spark on Dataproc and BigQuery.
+- Loading the optimized data from GCS to the data warehouse using Spark on Dataproc and BigQuery.
-Connecting the data warehouse to PowerBI to create multiple visualizations to get stocks news and history as well as new data.
+- Connecting the data warehouse to PowerBI or any visualization tool to create multiple visualizations to get stocks news and history as well as new data.

 ## High Level Data Architechture Workflow